altcoder/ncov-open-data-ph/README.md

 ## Getting Started

 All datasets will be available through a web frontend and an API endpoint soon.
-But the quickest way to work on this datasets is by cloning this repo.
+But the quickest way to work on these datasets is by cloning this repo.

 ```
 $ git clone https://github.com/[GITHUB_USERNAME]/[REPO_NAME].git